-Table 6-1 and Figure 6-1 summarize the CO_2 equivalent emissions and removals in consequence of carbon losses and gains for the years 1990-2019.
-The total net emissions of CO_2 equivalent vary between -8.67 kt (1991) and 24.73 kt (2008).
+Table 6-1 and Figure 6-1 summarize the CO2 equivalent emissions and removals in consequence of carbon losses and gains for the years 1990-2021.
+The total net emissions of CO_2 equivalent vary between -8.10 kt (1991) and 25.32 kt (2008).
 Three components of the CO_2 balance are shown separately:

 - Gain of living biomass on forest land: this is the growth of biomass on forest land remaining forest land; it is the largest sink of carbon. - Loss of living biomass on forest land: decrease of carbon in living biomass (by harvest and mortality) on forest land remaining forest land; it is the largest source of carbon. - Land-use change, soil and HWP: this is all the rest including carbon removals/emissions due to land-use changes and use of soils, especially of organic soils, as well as the carbon stock changes in harvested wood products (HWP).
-It also includes the N2O emissions due to N mineralization in soils (up to 0.43 CO2 eq) associated with land-conversions (CRF-table 4(III)) and nitrogen leaching and run-off on non-agricultural soils (indirect N2O emissions; CRF-table 4(IV)).
+It also includes the N2O emissions due to N mineralization in soils (up to 0.38 CO2 eq) associated with land-conversions (CRF-table 4(III)) and nitrogen leaching and run-off on non-agricultural soils (indirect N2O emissions; CRF-table 4(IV)).

-Table 6-1 CO2 equivalent emissions/removals [kt] of the source category LULUCF.
+Table 6-1 CO_2 equivalent emissions/removals [kt] of the source category LULUCF.
 Positive values refer to emissions; negative values refer to removals from the atmosphere.
+A GWP of 265 was used for N_2O .